soedinglab/MMseqs2-App/README.md

-# App and Server for MMseqs2, Foldseek and ColabFold
+# App and Server for MMseqs2, Foldseek, FoldMason and ColabFold
 [MMseqs2](https://github.com/soedinglab/MMseqs2) and [Foldseek](https://github.com/steineggerlab/foldseek) are software suites to search and annotate huge sequence and structure sets.
 We built a graphical interface for interactive data exploration.
-Check out a live instance for [MMseqs2](https://search.mmseqs.com) and for [Foldseek](https://search.foldseek.com).
+Check out a live instance for [MMseqs2](https://search.mmseqs.com) and for [Foldseek/FoldMason](https://search.foldseek.com).
 Additionally, this codebase holds the API server for [ColabFold](https://github.com/sokrypton/ColabFold).

 The application runs either:
 * on your server through docker-compose, where it can make your sequence, profile or structure databases easily accessible over the web